 Apple’s HomePod (originally rumored to be called Siri Speaker) is a smart speaker with Wi-Fi capabilities intended to compete against Amazon Echo devices and Google Home—although it’s more expensive.
 Revealed during Apple’s 2017 WWDC keynote, Apple’s senior VP of marketing Phil Schiller boasted about HomePod’s audio quality, its built-in room sensors, and the integration with Apple Music.

 With its always-on voice assistant and ability to control connected devices, HomePod is very similar to Echo devices and Google Home, but with a few notable differences.
-Here are the must-know HomePod features, specs, and sales for the HomePod and its smaller version, the HomePod mini.
+Here are the must-know HomePod features, specs, and sales info for the HomePod and its smaller version, the HomePod mini.

 HomePod: The Macworld review

 Read our full review of the Apple HomePod.
-Summary: HomePod is a delayed product that somehow still feels rushed to market.
-It sounds great, but it is held back by Siri’s numerous problems and a lock-in policy that is heavy-handed even for Apple.
+Summary: HomePod sounds great, but it is held back by Siri’s numerous problems and a lock-in policy that is heavy-handed even for Apple.

-After a slight delay from its original December 2017 ship date, Apple announced that HomePod will be available for sale starting February 9, 2018, initially in the U.S., the U.K., and Australia.
+After a slight delay from its original December 2017 ship date, Apple started shipping the HomePod in February 2018, initially in the U.S., the U.K., and Australia.

 - iPhone SE